The Stranger Philosophical Viewpoints: The Absurd Quotes

 Nothing, nothing mattered, and I knew why […] what did other people’s deaths or a mother’s love matter to me; what did his God or the lives people choose or the fate they think they elect matter to me when we’re all elected by the same fate, me and billions of privileged people like him […]?
 Couldn’t he see, couldn’t he see that?
 Everybody was privileged.
 There were only privileged people.
 The others would all be condemned one day.
 And he would be condemned, too.
 What would it matter if he were accused of murder and then executed because he didn’t cry at his mother’s funeral?
 Salamano’s dog was worth just as much as his wife.
 (2.5.25)

-OK, so we’re good with the claim that all men are equal – but then Meursault pushes it one step further: he says Salamano’s dog was worth just as much as his wife.
-HOLD UP.
+Okay, we’re good with the claim that all men are equal—but then Meursault pushes it one step further: he says Salamano’s dog was worth just as much as his wife.
+Hold up.
 This seems shocking at first, but not when you look at the reason for Meursault’s initial claim that people are all equal: they’re all going to die.
 Well, so are dogs.
 So the life of a man can’t be more privileged than the life of a dog (or an amoeba, actually), since all are made equal by death.